Jane Moriarty CGLLEN Executive Officer

 After moving to the Great South Coast to begin her career, Jane was excited to return to her hometown in January 2020 to take up a Youth Project Officer role with CGLLEN.
-After initially managing our Resilient Ararat project, Jane has recently stepped into the Acting Executive Officer position.
+After initially managing our Resilient Ararat project, Jane progressed into the Executive Officer position in 2021.

 With a background in health promotion, Jane is skilled in stakeholder engagement and project management.
-She is looking forward to working closely with local schools and industry to improve training and employment opportunities for local youth.
+She enjoys working closely with local schools and industry to improve training and employment opportunities for local youth.

 Jane is known in the office for her creativity and developed a strong eye for design during her first-ever job at a local retail store.